-Lawns are meant to be a beautiful dark green, bright emerald, or even a sweet pale blue.
-So it can come as a shock when your lawn starts to turn red or brown.
+So you want a beautiful, lush green lawn – or a bright emerald, or even a sweet pale blue.
+That’s why it can come as a shock when your lawn starts to turn red or brown.
 If your lawn is turning colors that you don’t want it to turn, here is why it’s changing colors and what to do about it.

 Your lawn may be reddish brown because of a change in the chemicals it is making.
 Grass, like many plants, goes dormant in the winter.
 When preparing to go dormant, grass will occasionally stop making chlorophyll in advance.
 This is the same process that causes leaves to turn red, orange, and yellow in the fall.
 Grass doesn’t always do this, which is why it can catch you off guard when it happens.

 Your grass may also be producing more anthocyanins and carotenoids, which create red, purple, and pink pigments in the plant.
 These help protect the grass from bright sunlight, so if your grass begins turning red in the summer, it may need more shade.

 However, if you look closely at your grass and see that it isn’t the grass itself that’s turning red, but rather a thin, string-like substance over your grass, that isn’t related to chlorophyll or anthocyanins.
 That’s a fungal infection called red thread.

 Cut your grass to remove the fungus, and use a grass catcher.
 Dispose of the grass clippings; don’t use them for compost, as this could give the fungus a breeding ground, and it could spread via your compost.
 Fertilize your lawn with high nitrogen fertilizer.
 This improves your lawn’s overall health, helping it recover from the fungus.
 A healthy lawn is less susceptible to fungal infections and pests.